microsoft/Reactors/cloud-app-dev/flask-translation-app/README.md

 # Getting Started
 To do this project you'll need to:
-- Have VS Code installed.
+- Have VS Code installed with the Python extension (Learn how here)[https://aka.ms/pythoninstallvscode17183]
-- Have the Python and GitHub extensions for VS Code installed.
+- Have the GitHub extensions for VS Code installed.
+(Learn how here)[[https://aka.ms/pythoninstallvscode17183](https://aka.ms/IntroToGitHub17183)] - *You only need to do the first 3 pages.*
 - Have created a GitHub repo and cloned it into VS Code.

 <br>